ivivan/DualHeadSSIM/README.md

 Dual-Head SSIM model.
 This is the improved SSIM model with two GRU encoders.

 YiFan Zhang and Peter Thorburn.
-A Dual-Head Attention Model for Time Series Data Imputation (Submitted to Computers and Electronics in Agriculture)
+[A Dual-Head Attention Model for Time Series Data Imputation](https://www.sciencedirect.com/science/article/pii/S016816992100394X), Volume 189, 2021, 106377, ISSN 0168-1699, Computers and Electronics in Agriculture.

 ## Code Structure